PNNL-Comp-Mass-Spec/DeepKS/doc/index.md

 ## Reuse Docker Container
 1. To resuse the created container (so that any saved state is available), run `docker ps -a`.
 This will show a list of all running and previously-created containers.
 2. Copy the hash id of the desired container.
-3. Run `docker run -td <copied hash>` (making sure to replace `<copied hash>` with the hexadecimal hash you actually copied).
-Once this is complete, run `docker exec -it <copied hash>` (again, copying in the actual hash).
+3. Run `docker container start <copied hash> -i` (making sure to replace `<copied hash>` with the hexadecimal hash you actually copied).
 This will give you the command prompt inside the Docker container.

 # Running The Programs
 ***Note: The following steps are run from <u> inside the Docker container</u>.
 See the steps above to start the Docker container.***